FreeTubeApp/yt-channel-info/README.md

    subscriberCount: Integer,
    description: String,
    isFamilyFriendly: Boolean,
+   relatedChannels: {
-   relatedChannels: Array[Object],
+      items: Array[Object],
+      continuation: String // Will return null if there are 12 or fewer related channels.
+Used with getRelatedChannelsMore() },
    allowedRegions: Array[String],
-   isVerified: Boolean,
+   isVerified: Boolean
-   relatedChannelsContinuation: String // Will return null if there are 12 or fewer related channels.
-Used with getRelatedChannelsMore()
 }
 ```